cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-segmentation-tools.md

 content.appendChild(viewportGrid);
 ```

-For rendering Segmentations, add the `SegmentationDisplayTool`.
-This tool is used to render segmentations.
 For the brush tool, add the `BrushTool`.
 Both these tools should be added to the `Cornerstone3D` via the `addTool` API and the `ToolGroup`:

 ```js
 addTool(BrushTool);